FoxDotBuild/WeatherStation/README.md

 This is a weather station that uses [Secure Scuttlebutt](https://ssbc.github.io/scuttlebutt-protocol-guide/) to store sensor readings.
 Sensor readings are propogated via [data mule](https://en.wikipedia.org/wiki/Data_mule) rather than by a data link.

+This project shows how SSB when applied to IoT can make for a realiable and convenient way to transport data securely when traditional networking infrastructure is scarce.

 ![weather_report.png](weather_report.png)
 ![enclosure.jpg](enclosure.jpg)